david3107/squatm3gator/README.md

 -	Substitution attacks
 -	Flipping attack
-- 	Homoglyph attack fast (execute a fast homoglyph attack, mutating only one letter at the time )
+- 	Homoglyph attack fast (execute a fast homoglyph attack, mutating only one letter at the time)
 -   Homoglyph attack complete (generates all the possible combinations)

-The tool is ment to help penetration testers to identify domains to be used in phishing attack simulations and security analysts to detect and prevent cybersquatting attacks.
+The tool is meant to help penetration testers to identify domains to be used in phishing attack simulations and security analysts to detect and prevent cybersquatting attacks.

 ## Architecture